 Are your old countertops looking a little worn and outdated?
 Is the sink showing its age?
 Installing new countertops is a quick and affordable way to give your kitchen a makeover.

 If you’re handy with power tools and used to precision measuring, you can install your countertops in a weekend.
 You’ll need basic hand tools, a jigsaw, a drill and a belt sander.
 We’ll walk you through the steps here, and (bonus!) we’ll show you how to install a new sink, too.

 After: Reader’s Modern Kitchen

 “I did all the work myself, from 20 in. diagonal tile on the floor to new lighting.
 My wife helped with the design and the granite countertops.
 The “bridge” above the sink has gotten a lot of compliments.
 Now I am the handyman for a lot of residents in our community.” — David Smith.
-Check out these other amazing projects by Family Handyman readers.

 Before: Unused Wall Space

 Don’t have room in your kitchen for a pantry?
 Think again!
 You can go into the wall to find unused storage space that’s perfect for a spacious pantry cabinet.
 Here’s how to cut drywall so you don’t have a mess on your hands.

 In almost every room of your house, you can find tons of storage space hidden between the two sheets of drywall.
 Simple stud-space cabinets like the one we show here are great for capturing some of this wasted space.
 We’ll show you how to build them.

 Before: Blah Walls